Robust Communication-Optimal Distributed Clustering Algorithms: Introduction

 \section{Introduction}

 Clustering is a fundamental problem in machine learning with applications in many areas including computer vision, text analysis, bioinformatics, and so on.
 The underlying goal is to group a given set of points to maximize similarity inside a group and dissimilarity among groups.
 A common approach to clustering is to set up an objective function and then approximately find the optimal solution according to the objective.
-Examples of these objective functions include $k$-means, $k$-median, and $k$-center, and more generally any $\ell_p$ objective, in which the goal is to find $k$ centers to minimize the sum of the $\ell_p$ distances from each point to its closest center.
+Common examples of these objective functions include $k$-median and $k$-means, in which the goal is to find $k$ centers to minimize the sum of the distances (or sum of the squared distances) from each point to its closest center.
 Motivated by real-world constraints, further variants of clustering have been studied.
-For instance, in $k$-clustering with outliers, the goal is to find the best clustering (according to one of the above objectives) after removing a specified number of datapoints, which is useful for noisy data or outliers.
-The capacitated clustering variant adds the constraint that no individual cluster can be larger than a certain size, which is useful for load-balancing.
+For instance, in $k$-clustering with outliers, the goal is to find the best clustering (according to one of the above objectives) after removing a specified number of data points, which is useful for noisy data.
 Finding approximation algorithms to different clustering objectives and variants has attracted significant attention in the computer science community \cite{arya2004local,byrka2015improved,charikar1999constant,outliers,chen2008constant,gonzalez1985clustering,makarychev2016bi}.